 - Compare daily attendance records against arrival and departure records to ensure that all children present in the center have been accounted for. - It is acceptable for a center staff person to complete the arrival and/or departure record when a child is transported by the child care center.
-In situations where children are dropped off and/or picked up in a carpool line, the parent (or person) dropping off or picking up the child must complete the arrival and departure record. - Consider positioning a center staff person near the entrance to remind parents to complete the arrival and departure record.
-In carpool situations, consider keeping arrival and departure record forms on a clipboard.
-This allows parents to document the required information as staff load and unload each vehicle. - Use the daily attendance record and/or the arrival and departure record as a daily tool to communicate with parents whenever children are absent from the child care center for an unexplained reason.
-This communication should be as early as possible by a method (i.e., telephone, text, email, etc.) agreed upon at the time of enrollment. - When the child care center receives funding from sources such as the Child and Adult Care Food Program (CACFP), the Childcare and Parent Services (CAPS) program, etc., policy requirements related to children's attendance records could differ from the rule requirements.
+In situations where children are dropped off and/or picked up in a carpool line, the parent (or person) dropping off or picking up the child must complete the arrival and departure record. - When the child care center receives funding from sources such as the Child and Adult Care Food Program (CACFP), the Childcare and Parent Services (CAPS) program, etc., policy requirements related to children's attendance records could differ from the rule requirements.
 In those situations, the center must comply with both the rule requirements and the funding program's requirements. - It is acceptable for arrival and departure records to be computerized as long as the electronic records can be printed upon request and maintained for the twelve (12) preceding months.
 When used, electronic records must capture all of the required information related to children's arrival and departure.
 For example, the electronic system must include the name (or the individual code) of the person who drops off and picks up the child.
-If the center converts written record information into electronic format, the written records must be maintained as documentation. - Keep daily attendance records and arrival and departure records in a central location for easy access by child care center staff, licensing consultants, etc. - Always ask for identification and match the identifying information of the person picking up the child with the authorized release person information listed in the child's record.
-To easily confirm the identity of the authorized release person, consider keeping children's records in a location accessible to any center staff who may be responsible for releasing children. - A sample daily attendance/arrival and departure record form can be found on Bright from the Start's website at: http://decal.ga.gov/documents/attachments/DailyAttendanceForm.pdf
+If the center converts written record information into electronic format, the written records must be maintained as documentation. - Always ask for identification and match the identifying information of the person picking up the child with the authorized release person information listed in the child's record.
+To easily confirm the identity of the authorized release person, consider keeping children's records in a location accessible to any center staff who may be responsible for releasing children. - A sample daily attendance/arrival and departure record form can be found on the Department of Early Care and Learning's (DECAL) website at: http://decal.ga.gov/documents/attachments/DailyAttendanceForm.pdf